City Recycling Program

 How it Works

 The collection company will come every other week to empty your recycle bin.
-You can check the Recycling Calendar or the City Calendar to see when recycling is next scheduled to be picked up.
+You can check the Garbage/Recycling Pickup Schedule or the City Calendar to see when recycling is next scheduled to be picked up.

 Recyclable items include paper, plastic, cardboard, tin cans, magazines, etc. all of which can be placed in the same bin.
 For more information on acceptable and unacceptable recycling items, please click here.